OpenMFD/desktop-server/README.md

 ## Running for development purposes

-Note: This assumes you have at least Python 3.7 installed.
+Note: This assumes you have Python 3.6 installed, there are bugs in dependencies that prevent this from working with 3.7.
 If your Python3 binary is separate (such as `python3` update the first command accordingly)

 ### On macOS/Linux: